 A Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company's products or services to others.
 It is calculated by asking ‘How likely are you to recommend us to a friend or colleague?' and scoring the answers on a zero-to-ten scale.
 The final Net Promoter Score is the percentage of customers who are promoters (those who scored 9 or 10) minus the percentage who are detractors (those who scored 0 to 6).

-We take what we learn from work with our portfolio partners and our own research, to support organisations to scale and influence government and the wider sector to unlock opportunities for all young people in order to achieve meaningful, lasting change.
+We combine what we learn from work with our portfolio partners and our own research to influence government and the wider sector.
+Together, we can unlock opportunities for all young people to achieve meaningful, lasting change.

-Impetus funds Action Tutoring because studies show it is one of the most effective ways of raising the attainment of pupils from disadvantaged backgrounds.
+Impetus funds Action Tutoring because studies show tutoring is one of the most effective ways of raising attainment for pupils from disadvantaged backgrounds.

 An extensive evaluation commissioned by Education Endowment Foundation on the Tutor Trust shows the impact of their tutoring and Impetus begins funding them too.